xuandung38/cms-docs/menu.md

 !!}
 ```

-Menu with slug is 'menu-slug-key' will be generated using custom view in `/public/themes/your-theme/partials/custom-menu.blade.php`
+Menu in the location 'main-menu' will be generated using custom view in `/public/themes/your-theme/partials/custom-menu.blade.php`